Things to Know Before You Visit Madagascar

 You may have gathered from what I’ve said above, but you will generally spend a lot of time driving in Madagascar.

 Even the good primary roads aren’t always that good.
-They may be tarmacked, but they twist and turn so you have to go slow and the highlights/destinations are often far apart, so there’s no avoiding some long drives.
+They may be tarmacked, but they are full of pot holes and twist and turn so you have to go slow and the highlights/destinations are often far apart, so there’s no avoiding some long drives.
 It can also take ages to get places, especially if you’re driving on secondary roads or stopping for activities along the way.

 It took us 12 hours to drive the 137 km from Morondava to Bekopaka on the RN8.
 That would probably only take max 2 – 3 hours max on a good road, even with multiple stops!
 Google Maps doesn’t even recognise it as a road.